 The global chemical methane sink, essentially due to tropospheric OH, required to calculate the chemical lifetime is estimated by either bottom-up global CCMs and ESMs (BU) or top-down observational inversion methods (TD).
-BU global models represent the coupled chemical processes and feedbacks that determine the chemical sinks but show large diversity in their estimates, particularly the tropospheric OH sink (Zhao et al., 2019b; Stevenson et al., 2020).
-TD inversion methods, on the contrary, provide independent observational constraints on methane sink due to tropospheric OH over large spatio-temporal scales, but are prone to observational uncertainties and do not account for the chemical feedbacks on OH (Prather and Holmes, 2017; Naus et al., 2019).
-The central estimate of mean chemical methane loss over the period 2008-2017 varies from 602 [minimum and maximum range of 507-803] Tg yr-1 from BU chemistry-climate models in the Chemistry Climate Modeling Initiative (CCMI) to 514 [474-529] Tg yr-1 from TD inverse modelling (also see section 5.2.2 and Table 5.2).
-The smaller range in TD estimate (11%) results from the use of a common climatological mean OH distribution (Saunois et al., 2020; Zhao et al., 2020a) while the larger range in BU estimate (49%) reflects the diversity in OH concentrations from different chemical mechanisms implemented in the global models (Zhao et al., 2019b).
+BU global models represent the coupled chemical processes and feedbacks that determine the chemical sinks but show large diversity in their estimates, particularly the tropospheric OH sink (Y. Zhao et al., 2019; Stevenson et al., 2020).
+TD inversion methods, on the contrary, provide independent observational constraints on the methane sink due to tropospheric OH over large spatio-temporal scales, but are prone to observational uncertainties and do not account for the chemical feedbacks on OH (Prather and Holmes, 2017; Naus et al., 2019).
+The central estimate of mean chemical methane loss over the period 2008–2017 varies from 602 [minimum and maximum range of 507–803] Tg yr–1 from BU chemistry climate models in the Chemistry Climate Modelling Initiative (CCMI) to 514 [474–529] Tg yr–1 from TD inverse modelling (Section 5.2.2 and Table 5.2).
+The smaller range in the TD estimate (11%) results from the use of a common climatological mean OH distribution (Saunois et al., 2020; Zhao et al., 2020a), while the larger range in the BU estimate (49%) reflects the diversity in OH concentrations from different chemical mechanisms implemented in the global models (Y. Zhao et al., 2019).
 See Section 6.3.3 for further discussion on the conflicting information on OH from CCMs/ESMs and TD inversion approaches.
 Further work is required to reconcile differences between BU and TD estimates of the chemical methane sink.

 [START TABLE 6.2HERE]

-Methane lifetime due to chemical losses, soil uptake, and total atmospheric lifetime based on CMIP6 multi-model analysis, and bottom-up and top-down methane budget estimates in Table 5.2.
-Bottom-up and top-down methane lifetimes are calculated using the central estimates of the respective sinks for the mean 2008-2017 period in Table 5.2 together with mean 2008-2017 global methane concentration of 1815 ppb (see Annex III) converted to methane burden using a fill-factor of 2.75 Tg/ppb from Prather et al., (2012).
+Methane lifetime due to chemical losses, soil uptake and total atmospheric lifetime based on CMIP6 multi-model analysis, and bottom-up and top-down methane budget estimates in Table 5.2.
+Bottom-up and top-down methane lifetimes are calculated using the central estimates of the respective sinks for the mean 2008–2017 period in Table 5.2 together with the mean 2008–2017 global methane concentration of 1815 ppb (see Annex III) converted to methane burden using a fill-factor of 2.75 Tg/ppb from Prather et al. (2012).
 Values in parentheses show the minimum and maximum range.